 It is here, in The Gap, where the full range of human emotions from peace to excruciating pain is accessible.
-It is in The Gap, where we question our sanity, experience our madness, and go to the dark night of the soul.
+In The Gap, we question our sanity, experience our madness, and go to the night of the soul.

-It is in The Gap, that we learn and grow, more so than any other stage of transition, like the butterfly in the chrysalis.
+In The Gap, we learn and grow, more so than any other transition stage, like the butterfly in the chrysalis.
 Creativity and courage are found in The Gap.
-And, it is here in The Gap, that we put up the mirror of who we are and release our masks.
-It is in The Gap where we whole ourselves and heal.
+And, it is here in The Gap that we put up the mirror of who we are and release our masks.
+It is in The Gap where we whole ourselves and heals.

 We don’t need big life events to reap the benefits of The Gap because we can visit The Gap through intention.

-How do you enter The Gap?
-And, how can you widen the space of The Gap to experience the depth to which your soul wants to go?
+How do you spend time in The Gap?
+How might you widen the space of The Gap to experience the depth to which your soul wants to go?

 - Meditation is one of the most effective tools we have for entering The Gap.
 Most of the time, our mind is caught up in thoughts, emotions, and memories.
 Meditation takes you beyond the noise and into the stillness of consciousness.
 There are so many tools available today to help you quiet your busy mind and enter The Gap.

 - Reconnecting with Nature will open the portal to The Gap as it helps you quiet your mind.
 In nature, we experience the living connection to all of life and the connection to something bigger than ourselves.
-Widen The Gap by walking barefoot in nature and in the words of Tich Nhat Hanh “Walk as if you are kissing the Earth with your feet”.
+Widen The Gap by walking barefoot in nature and the words of Tich Nhat Hanh, “Walk as if you are kissing the Earth with your feet.”

-- Expressive Arts like painting, drawing, storytelling, intuitive writing, collaging, and art journaling allows us direct access to The Gap.
+- Expressive Arts like painting, drawing, storytelling, intuitive writing, collaging, and art journaling allow us to access The Gap.
 Here we can widen the gap as we work with symbols and imagery, our first and primary means of inner communication.
-I have been art journaling this past year and talk about this work in The Feminine Shadow Project.